 A bachelor's degree is the most common level of education achieved by those in careers related to Fine Arts, with approximately 25.7% of workers getting one.
-Find out other typical degree levels for Fine Arts workers below.
+See the the most common levels of education for Fine Arts workers below.

 |Level of Education||Percentage of Workers|

 |High School Diploma||13.1%|

 |Some College Courses||8.6%|

 This of course varies depending on which Fine Arts career you choose.

 Fine and Studio Arts graduates work for a number of different companies including commercial art studios, manufacturing companies, performing arts companies, and art galleries.
 Some graduates have decided to be self-employed and are commissioned to create pieces.
 Artists who rely on selling art to make a living may have a difficult time and need to work an extra job.

 Want a job when you graduate with your Fine Arts degree?
 Fine & Studio Arts careers are expected to grow 6.3% between 2016 and 2026.